amitayh/Toco/README.md

 ### View functions ###

 Your view functions will handle the business logic.
-Let's take the previous example: your view function will probably use the captured ID from the URL and look for it in a database.
+Let's take the previous example: your view function will probably use the captured slug from the URL and look for it in a database.
 You can then return a Toco_Response instance.

 Note: if your view function returns something else, an exception will be risen.

-If you want to return a 404 page (for example, if your article ID does not exist in the database) you can throw a Toco_Exception_404 exception, like so:
+If you want to return a 404 page (for example, if your article slug does not exist in the database) you can throw a Toco_Exception_404 exception, like so:

     function blog-view(Toco_Request $request, $matches) {
-        // Captured ID is now $matches['id']
+        // Captured ID is now $matches['slug']
         $blog = new BlogModel();
-        $article = $blog->find($matches['id']);
+        $article = $blog->find($matches['slug']);
         if (!$article) {
             // This will cause a 404 page to be returned throw new Toco_Exception_404();